Skip to main content

 View guide placement

-This table keeps recommendations structural by comparing product type, best suited for, routine step, and key consideration without prices, ratings, or affiliate links.
+This table keeps guidance practical by comparing product type, best suited for, routine step, and key consideration without prices, ratings, or affiliate links.

-Placeholder product comparison by product type, fit, routine step, and consideration.
+Product-type comparison by fit, routine step, and consideration.

 Product typeBest suited forRoutine stepKey consideration

-Complexion baseMakeupEveryday makeup polish, Complexion routine structureComplexion baseFuture copy should compare finish, coverage level, shade range context, and application preferences.
+Complexion baseMakeupEveryday makeup polish, Complexion routine structureComplexion baseProduct copy should compare finish, coverage level, shade range context, and application preferences.

-Cheek colorMakeupSoft everyday color, Makeup essentialsCheek colorFuture entries should compare finish, application style, shade family, and wear context cautiously.
+Cheek colorMakeupSoft everyday color, Makeup essentialsCheek colorProduct entries should compare finish, application style, shade family, and wear context cautiously.

-Lip finishMakeupEveryday makeup polish, Simple beauty bagsLip finishFuture product entries should compare texture, comfort, finish, and color preference.
+Lip finishMakeupEveryday makeup polish, Simple beauty bagsLip finishProduct entries should compare texture, comfort, finish, and color preference.

-Product cards shown here are brand-neutral placeholders for future editorial structure only.
-They do not include real products, prices, affiliate links, reviews, or purchase recommendations.
-Future monetized links will be clearly disclosed before they are added, and current product entries remain non-monetized at this stage.
+Product cards shown here are brand-neutral product-type examples.
+They do not include real products, prices, affiliate links, reviews, ratings, or purchase recommendations.
+If affiliate links are introduced later, they should be clearly disclosed and should not change the cost to the reader.

 Recommendation methodology